 Step 2.
 Install Apache on CentOS 8.

-Apache is available in the default CentOS repositories, run following command to install Apache:
+Apache is available in the default CentOS repositories, run the following command to install Apache:

 sudo yum install httpd

 Run and enable the Apache webserver to start after reboot:

 sudo systemctl enable httpd sudo systemctl start httpd